arturomorarioja-ek/SD_Software_Quality_E2026/Lesson02/README.md

 # Lesson 2 - 1 September

 ## Class take-aways
-Check out the following slide deck on Itslearning:
+Check out the following slide decks on Itslearning:
 - **SDLCs and the V-model**, with special focus on:
   - The rationale of the V-model
   - How to apply it in the context of a software development project
   - How to apply it in an iterative development (e.g., Agile)
   - The differences between the four levels of testing (unit, integration, system, acceptance)
   - The Test Pyramid, with a critical focus as to its present day validity
+- **Test Design Techniques - Black-box**, with especial attention to:
+  - Equivalence partitions

 ## In-class exercises
 - [V-Model](https://www.educaplay.com/learning-resources/30373599-the_v_model_for_software_testing.html)